SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		an approriate ``repeat()``, to continue the observation.

 		:param waitTime: seconds to pause, taken as 0 if not given

+	.. py:method:: getResponse()

+		In case of FINDFAILED or MISSING get the current setting of the FindFailedResponse of the event region

+		:return: PROMPT, RETRY, SKIP or ABORT

+	.. py:method:: setResponse(response)

+		In case of FINDFAILED or MISSING set the FindFailedResponse of the event region.
+This will be the option, that is used after return from the handler for the final reaction.

+		:param response: PROMPT, RETRY, SKIP or ABORT

 	.. py:method:: getName()